-Task Force members who are not otherwise compensated or reimbursed for their attendance would be entitled to per diem compensation (\$50 per day) and reimbursement of expenses, as permitted under 32 V.S.A. § 1010, for not more than six meetings.
-Task Force members serving ex officio or otherwise regularly employed by the State would be entitled to receive actual and necessary expenses when away from home or office upon their official duties, but not per diem compensation.
-Since most Task Force members would be State employees, the costs associated with Task Force participation would likely have a de minimis impact on the DPS budget.
+Task Force members who are not otherwise compensated or reimbursed for their attendance are entitled to per diem compensation (\$50 per day) and reimbursement of expenses, as permitted under 32 V.S.A. § 1010, for not more than six meetings.
+Task Force members serving ex officio or otherwise regularly employed by the State are entitled to receive actual and necessary expenses when away from home or office upon their official duties, but not per diem compensation.
+Since most Task Force members are State employees, the costs associated with Task Force participation will likely have a de minimis impact on the DPS budget.
 DPS may incur additional staffing demands associated with providing administrative, technical, and legal assistance to the Task Force.